-A lot many people, before I tested the country myself, proposed that Cambodia is going to be a cheap deal.
-They would ostentatiously boast how easy it was for them to survive a day in under US $20.
-“But $20 a day is not cheap,” I’d say to myself.
-Sure it’s not too bad, but when back home you’re dealing with a currency which is 70 against a dollar (1 USD ≈ 70 Indian Rupees), it’s inevitable for you to moan a little on a daily 20 dollar bill.
+A lot of people, before I travelled Cambodia by myself, proposed that Cambodia is meant for budget backpackers.
+They would ostentatiously boast about how easy it was for them to survive a day in under USD 20.
+“But USD 20 a day is not cheap,” I’d say to myself.
+Sure it’s not too bad, but when back home you’re dealing with a currency which is 70 against a dollar (1 USD ≈ 70 Indian Rupees), it’s inevitable for you to moan a little on a daily 20 dollar bill – especially when you’re addicted to the idea of budget travelling!
 10 dollars a day would have sounded better.
-I mean, Cambodia is not a kind of place you expected or wanted to be on a luxury holiday.
-You must be able to travel here on almost no money at all, after all that’s why you decided to come here at first place.
+I mean Cambodia is not a kind of place you would want to go for a luxury holiday.
+You must be able to travel inside Cambodia on almost no money at all!

-A Golden Tip – Never Pay A Dollar
+A Golden Tip – In Cambodia, Never Pay A Dollar

-The country accepts nothing less than a one dollar bill.
+In Cambodia, no one is ever willing to sell anything for less than one dollar.
 No cents accepted or exchanged.
-But since its official currency, Riel, is 4000 against US $1, it can be used in the form of a balance money to buy something that is of a value less than one dollar.
-But that can be tricky, thanks to a few rich Americans, who don’t care about sparing extra dollars here and there, and have spoiled the locals for good.
+But since its official currency – Riel – is 4000 against USD 1, it can be used as a balance to buy something that is of a value for less than one dollar.
+But that can be tricky, thanks to a few rich Americans, who don’t care about sparing extra dollars here and there and have the locals spoiled.

-For example, a coconut costs 2,000 KHR ($0.50) for locals, but since you’re a foreigner and are most likely carrying dollars, its price for you is 1 dollar.
+For example, a coconut costs 2,000 KHR ($0.50) for locals, but since you’re a foreigner carrying dollars, its price for you is 1 dollar.
 I remember every time I purchased a 1.5 ltr water bottle, I was demanded a dollar.
-It was only when couple of days later, I bought one from a supermarket and was given 1000 Riel back, I found that 1.5 ltr packaged water costs maximum 75 cents (some supermarkets even sell one for 50 cents).
+It was only when a couple of days later when I bought one from a supermarket and was given 1000 Riel back, I found that a 1.5 ltr packaged water costs no more than 75 cents (some supermarkets even sell one for 50 cents).
 From that moment on, I started negotiating those, and every other one dollar product, for a maximum of 3000 Riel.

-Starting in Siem Reap, before heading to Phnom Penh and finally to the coast – I covered most of the spots backpackers tend to frequent, and completed a 20 day trip in just a little over 350 dollars.
-This, however, included two big expenses: one was the visa-on-arrival fee, which required me to pay $30 straight up, at the airport; and second, 40 dollars for a 3-day pass to Angkor Wat.
+Starting in Siem Reap, before heading to Phnom Penh and finally to the coast – I covered most of the spots backpackers tend to frequent and completed a 20-day trip in just a little over 350 dollars.
+This, however, included two big expenses: one was the visa-on-arrival fee, which required me to pay USD 30 straight up at the airport; and second, a 40 dollar 3-day pass for visiting the temples of Angkor Wat.

-Other than that, I happened to squander a little money during the initial couple of days, while I was still studying the country, and the way it worked.
-Sure Cambodia was a tough one to crack, unlike Thailand, but once I learned how things worked here, it turned out to be a pretty easy deal.
+Other than that, I happened to squander a little money during an initial couple of days, while I was still studying the country and learning the way it worked.
+Sure Cambodia was a tough one to crack, unlike Thailand, but once I learned how things worked in the country, it turned out to be a pretty easy deal.

-I was much successful to survive a day in under 10 dollars.
-This included food, accommodation, transportation, as well as a couple of evening beers – but following a strict plan and some tricks was nonetheless a requirement.
+During the days I didn’t do much, it was fairly easier to survive a day in under 10 dollars.
+This included food, accommodation, as well as a couple of evening happy hour beers.

-Accomodation: A clean non/AC dorm charges 2 to 3 dollars a night.
+Accommodation: A clean non-air con dorm charges 2 to 3 dollars a night.
 For a private room (shared by two people) expect to pay 2 dollars per person.
-For A/C dorm bed, 4 dollars are certainly enough.
-In islands, you can get a bungalow in under 7 dollars.
+For an air-con dorm bed, 4 dollars are certainly enough.
+On islands, you can get a bungalow in under 7 dollars.

-Food: Basic street food is available for a dollar and half – and that’s what I had for most of my meals in the country.
+Food: Basic street food is available for a dollar and a half – and that’s what I had for most of my meals when I was in Cambodia.
 Restaurant meals start at 4 dollars, which is certainly not too tough to afford either.

 Water and drinks: Beers are cheap in the country, and in most of the cities, you can get a pint, during happy hours for 25 cents.
 The only thing that can spoil your budget a little is water.
-A 1.5ltr packaged water, in most of the small shops is available for 1 dollar.
-Even if you buy 4 of those, in a day you lose 4 dollars straight away.
-To save a little, you can use a supermarket, some of them sell 1.5ltr for half a dollar.
-Though you might need to check a few places to find the right price and save 50% straight on daily water consumption.
+A 1.5ltr packaged water, in most of the small shops, costs 1 dollar.
+Even if you buy 4 of those, in a day, you lose 4 dollars straight away.
+To save a little, you can use a supermarket, some of them sell 1.5ltr bottles for half a dollar.
+So check a few places to find the right price and save 50% straight on daily water consumption.